arnoldsandoval/style-guide/README.md

 default: `null`

-A string path to the .json files which Odopod Sassplate uses.
+A string path to the .json files which [Odopod Sassplate][sassplate] uses.

 #### `title`